 The brooder needs a safely-installed heat lamp to provide them the right ambient temperature for each stage of growth.
 We have used basic heat lamp fixture with red bulbs in the past, but they can be very worrisome and do run the risk of causing fires if they fall over or have other mishaps.
 We have since learned of a much safer option.
 Next time we set up a brooder, we intend to use one of these radiant-heat stands that chicks duck under, just like they would a mama hen.
 All my crazy-chicken lady friends swear by it!

 The brooder will need a daily clean-up, along with frequent food and water changing, to keep them happy and healthy.
-I will write up a more detailed post all about brooders before spring chick season!
+For more details about setting up and maintaining a chick brooder, and other baby chick tips, please read: Baby Chick Care 101: Brooders, Heat, Health & More.

 If fussing over a brooder and having tiny pooping creatures in your house or garage doesn’t sound like your cup of tea, you may want to consider getting slightly older chicks, called pullets.
 Pullets are female chickens that are approximately 8 to 28 weeks old.
 Basically, they’re fully feathered (hence, no need for the brooder), you can tell their sex 95% of the time by now, but they have not yet started laying eggs.